 University of Tartu Narva College

-special prize for architectural concept at Estonian Concrete Society annual competition "Best concrete buildings 2012", 2013; Baltic Brick and Roof Award - winner of the public building category, 2013; Best Culture Prize, 2012;
+2013: special prize for architectural concept at Estonian Concrete Society annual competition "Best concrete buildings 2012"

 The University of Tartu

-The interior of the building is compact – its purpose is to create an academic yet non-formal environment.
-Spacious foyer was solved as large steps to create a suitable background for the students’ interaction outside the lectures.
-Inner circulation has been arranged around the courtyard.
+The interior of the building is compact, its purpose is to create an academic yet seemingly informal environment.
+A spacious foyer was constructed as a monumental staircase to create a comfortable background for the students interacting outside their lectures.
+Four wings of the college surround an inner courtyard.